About Aleisha

 Catalyst IT is an open source software company that provides open source solutions and training.
 Koha is an open source library system that originated in New Zealand in 1999, and is now used in over 15,000 libraries around the world.

 Aleisha's role involves maintaining and developing Koha for Catalyst clients, contributing to the global Koha open source project, and mentoring high school students at the Catalyst Open Source Academy every Summer.
+She is also the lead of Catalyst Koha's technical team which involves providing mentoring and guidance to the team and leading strategic and technical decision-making.

 Secretary, Victoria University Netball Club (voluntary)